I was raised to believe that excellence is the best deterrent to racism or sexism. And that’s how I operate my life, Oprah Winfrey.

 Many are wondering whether it is possible or not in this crazy and hedonistic world to maintain a stable relationship when there are so many differences between men and women.
 Perhaps, the best answer is found in the classic book “Men are from Mars and women are from Venus” by John Gray: “when men and women are able to respect and accept their differences then love has a chance to blossom.”

 To maintain a healthy and stable relationship, men should learn to listen more, talk less, and show more empathy and understanding.
-On the other hand, women should understand men’s need for retreat, to be appreciated, and also have more sex with their partners (we are talking about sex in marriage or in very stable relationships, not casual sex) in order to let them express how much they love them.
+On the other hand, women should understand men’s need for retreat, for being appreciated and valued, and also have more sex with their partners (we are talking about sex in marriage or in very stable relationships, not casual sex) in order to let intimacy and complicity grow between them.